 In the Spring of 2022, Asha participated with many other Wingspan clients in two classes offered through a partnership with Compas.org.
 She excelled in both the Drum Circle Class and in the Mosaic Class.
 We are inspired by Asha and her many interests and talents.

-Jenny is One of Many Talented Artists in
+Peter is One of Many Talented Vocalists in Wingspan’s Glee Club

-Since Wingspan’s partnership with MacPhail Center for Music in 2013, more than 65 clients and staff have had an opportunity to participate.
-Glee Club has performed many times, including at Wingspan galas with such guest artists as Twin Cites jazz vocalist Patty Peterson, rock celebrity Kat Perkins, violinist/vocalist Gaelyn Lea Tressler, gospel virtuoso Robert Robinson, and folk artist/performer Rachael Kroog.
-Today we’d like to introduce you to one of our charter members–Jenny from our Glenpaul House.
+Since 2013, more than 85 clients and staff have had an opportunity to participate.
+Glee Club has performed at Wingspan galas with such guest artists as Twin Cites jazz vocalist Patty Peterson, rock celebrity Kat Perkins, violinist/vocalist Gaelyn Lea Tressler, gospel virtuoso Robert Robinson, folk artist/performer Rachael Kroog, and also with vocalist/actor/arts educator T. Mychael Rambo

 We'd like to introduce you to one of our charter members – Peter from our Fairview House.
 With his infectious smile and rich baritone voice, Peter really enjoys joining other friends for weekly sessions with our Music Director, Sean Turner.
 Peter’s niece, Tara, who is also a musician, attended some rehearsals and performed with the group as well.